ridhachahed/heatwave-workshop-website/1-vcn.md

 More information about OCI Networking can be found in the [documentation](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/overview.htm).

-## Step-by-Step Guide

-### Step 1: Sign in to Your Oracle Cloud Account
-Navigate to the [Oracle Cloud login page](https://www.oracle.com/cloud/sign-in.html) and sign in using your credentials.

-### Step 2: Access the Virtual Cloud Network Section
+## Step 1: Access the Virtual Cloud Network Section
 - Once logged in, go to the main dashboard.
 - Navigate to the **“Networking”** section and select **“Virtual Cloud Networks”**.

 ![](images/vcn_tab.png)

-### Step 3: Create a New Virtual Cloud Network (VCN) using VCN Wizard
+## Step 2: Create a New Virtual Cloud Network (VCN) using VCN Wizard

 - Click on **"Start VCN Wizard"**.